C++ Structures

 cout << myPerson.age;

-By using the dot operator, you can access and manipulate individual fields within a structure variable in C++.
-This allows you to organize and store related data together, making your code more readable and maintainable.
+Using the dot operator, you can access and manipulate individual fields within a structure variable, organizing and storing related data together.

 struct Keyword

-To declare a structure, you use the struct keyword followed by an identifier (the structure name).
-Once declared, you can create instances of the structure, which are called structure objects.
-These objects can then be used to access and manipulate the member variables.
+To declare a structure, use the struct keyword followed by an identifier (the structure name).
+Once declared, you can create instances of the structure, called structure objects, which can be used to access and manipulate the member variables.

 Structure Type